arya-ck/Customizable-Forms/README.md

-# CustomizableForm
+# Customizable Form

+Dynamically built forms, which uses a JSOn specification file for identifying the User-Interface requirements.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

 ## Development server